 The two multiphoton microscopes CF3 and CF4, and the laser tweezers on CF2 all use very powerful class 4 infrared lasers which are invisible and potentially hazardous.
 Therefore, people using those microscopes need special training - for information please get in contact.

 More information about laser safety can be found on Imperial's laser safety website.
-See also their 'Introduction to laser safety' (Powerpoint file) used in the laser safety training.

 Data and network